ghsc-psm/Dynamic-Optimization-Routing/README.md

 3. Install all requirements:
     - `pip install -r requirements.txt`
-    - Go into the lib folder and install psm library: `pip install psm-X.X.X-py3-none-any.whl`
+    - Go into the lib folder (`cd lib`) and install psm library: `pip install psm-X.X.X-py3-none-any.whl`

-4. Add a folder called `filestore`.
+4. Add a folder called `filestore` (if not already created).

-5. Ensure `country_cfg.toml` is updated with information above:
+5. Ensure `country_cfg.toml` is updated with information described in section below.

 6. Ensure that you unzip the file `{Country}_DRT_Files.zip` and have all the DRT files directly in the `data/{Country}` folder.
 More information on how to complete this file below.

-7. Run the app in terminal!
+7. Run the app in terminal! (make sure to return to the main folder if you're still in lib)
     - `streamlit run app.py`

 ## Setting Configurations for VRP Optimizer